--Under the CAL menu, scroll DOWN to the LRV (Lower Range Value) menu option.
+-Under the CAL menu, go to the LRV (Lower Range Value) menu option.
 Press SELECT to change the value (in Engineering Units) for which the 4mA point is to be set.

-• Setting the 20mA point:

--Under the CAL menu, scroll DOWN to the URV (Upper Range Value) menu option.
+Setting the 20mA point: -Under the CAL menu, go to the URV (Upper Range Value) menu option.
 Press SELECT to change the value (in Engineering Units) for which the 20mA point is to be set.

 Note: The above steps can be repeated as many times as required.
-This procedure will only change the calibration for the selected Primary Variable.